nodejs/node/doc/api/stream.markdown

 }).listen(1337);
 ```

-In versions of node prior to v0.10, the incoming message data would be
+In versions of Node.js prior to v0.10, the incoming message data would be
 simply discarded.
-However, in Node v0.10 and beyond, the socket will
+However, in io.js v1.0 and Node.js v0.10 and beyond,
-remain paused forever.
+the socket will remain paused forever.

 The workaround in this situation is to call the `resume()` method to
 start the flow of data: